David Livingstone: Exploration of southern and central Africa

 To improve his Tswana language skills and find locations to set up mission stations, Livingstone made journeys far to the north of Kolobeng with William Cotton Oswell.
 In 1849 they crossed the Kalahari Desert and reached Lake Ngami.
 In 1850, he was recognised by the Royal Geographical Society which presented him a chronometer watch for 'his journey to the great lake of Ngami'.
 He heard of a river which could potentially become a "Highway" to the coast, and in August 1851 they reached the Zambezi which he hoped would be a "key to the Interior".

 In 1852, after sending his family to Britain, Livingstone travelled north to the village of Linyanti on the Zambezi river, located roughly midway between the east and west coast of the continent, where Sekeletu, chief of the Kololo, granted Livingstone authority as a nduna to lead a joint investigation of trade routes to the coast, with 27 Kololo warriors acting as interpreters and guides.
 They reached the Portuguese city of Luanda on the Atlantic in May 1854 after profound difficulties and the near-death of Livingstone from fever.
 Livingstone realized the route would be too difficult for future traders, so he retraced the journey back to Linyanti.

 Then with 114 Kololo men, loaned by the same chief, he set off east down the Zambezi.
 On this leg he became the first European to see the Mosi-oa-Tunya ("the smoke that thunders") waterfall, which he named Victoria Falls after Queen Victoria.
-Eventually he successfully reached Quelimane on the Indian Ocean, having mapped most of the course of the Zambezi river.
+He successfully reached Quelimane on the Indian Ocean, having mapped most of the course of the Zambezi river.
 For this, Livingstone became famous as the first European to cross south-central Africa at that latitude and was hailed as having "opened up" Africa, but there was already a long-established trans-regional network of trade routes.
 Portuguese traders had penetrated to the middle of the continent from both sides, in 1853–1854 two Arab traders crossed the continent from Zanzibar to Benguela, and around 1800 two native traders crossed from Angola to Mozambique.

 Livingstone preaching the gospel to unconverted Africans.
 Like other missionaries of the era he had a low success rate and is credited with a single conversion.

 Livingstone advocated the establishment of trade and religious missions in central Africa, but abolition of the African slave trade, as carried out by the Portuguese of Tete and the Arab Swahili of Kilwa, became his primary goal.
 His motto—now inscribed on his statue at Victoria Falls—was "Christianity, Commerce and Civilization", a combination that he hoped would form an alternative to the slave trade, and impart dignity to the Africans in the eyes of Europeans.
 He believed that the key to achieving these goals was the navigation of the Zambezi as a Christian commercial highway into the interior.